Later this year, Disney will launch its streaming service, Disney+, a prime competitor to the incumbent streaming service leader, Netflix.

-As cord cutting continues unabated and classic TV models are now under pressure, Disney likely sees the need to catch up and enter the streaming market properly.
+As cord cutting continues unabated and classic TV models are now under pressure, Disney sees the need to catch up and enter the streaming market properly.
+And with Disney's latest move to take over operational control of Hulu, they seem to be picking up speed.

 Due to Netflix’s overwhelming popularity and international reach, it is obvious that Disney doesn’t want to arrive with just a metaphorical knife to what is already a relatively heated gun fight.
 And it’s not just Netflix – Amazon Prime and others also want to have a say in the growing market.

-Disney already owns a majority stake in Hulu, an early Netflix competitor.
-However, the massive $71 billion acquisition of 21st Century Fox is what really counts here.
-Disney will acquire film franchises such as X-Men, Deadpool, and Avatar.
+Ultimately, Disney's massive $71 billion acquisition of 21st Century Fox is what really counts here.
+Disney is acquiring film franchises such as X-Men, Deadpool, and Avatar.
 Disney’s TV presence will also increase.

 Disney has a strong vertical position in the market, and the amount of new content the company will control after the acquisition is going to help when launching its new streaming service.
 The effect of the Disney acquisition is also material.
 Disney/Fox was projected to control 40 percent of all box offices in mid-2018.